 Today, the customer is easily meeting its end-of-line processing throughput and has been able to move the labor to other processing in the factory.
-Come November, the labeler will have been in operation for 12 months, and the customer will see 100% return-on-investment!
+Come November, the labeler will have been in operation for 12 months, and the customer will see 100% return-on-investment.

 What do you need a case labeler for?
 A wide range of labels, fonts, and cases?
 Both direct-thermal and thermal-transfer printing?
 Serial labeling in continuous processing for high-speed lines?
 Take the time to consider all the options.

 What kind of information does your customer require on the cases?
 Some retailers have stringent barcode standards, requiring an “A” or “B” quality rating for automated scanning.
-Goods can’t be received without proper readable codes.
+Items can’t be received without proper readable codes.
 Failure to provide readable codes with the correct information can lead to fines and rejection of goods.

 Many case-labeling problems stem from cases with recycled materials.
 Variability in recycled content means variability in the case’s surface characteristics.
 Substrate characteristics can cause unpredictable label adhesion problems.
 Sometimes the percentage of recycled content can vary from batch-to-batch, and plant-to-plant, wreaking havoc with the labeling equipment. of cases.
 Work with a supplier to find an adhesive system that is broad-range, yet isn’t so aggressive that it gums up the labelers.

 Will the equipment last despite a harsh and demanding environment related to temperature and/or operating hours?
 What will the cost of maintenance be?
-Another big issue for print-and-apply case coders (particularly with ink-jet coders) is sanitation.
-Old or dried-out ink inside the equipment can cause severe damage.
-In some environments, it only takes a few days for ink to start drying out if the machine is not in use.
+Another big issue for print-and-apply case coders (particularly wit

-5. Know the versatility.
 Today’s markets change rapidly, requiring an agile packaging strategy.
 Can your case labelers adapt to changes such as the addition of RFID or barcode features?
-Look to machine builders that anticipate the future.
+Look to machine builders that anticipate the future.h ink-jet coders) is sanitation.
+Old or dried-out ink inside the equipment can cause severe damage.
+In some environments, it only takes a few days for ink to start drying out if the machine is not in use.

 Lack of operator training has a negative effect on case label quality.
 Take the time for initial, and follow-up, training to counteract operator turnover.